pauldahacker/libft/README.md

 **Libft is the first project at 42 (Passed with 125/100).**

+The PDF of the original subject is attached.

 It aims to introduce the standard, most useful functions in C programming by having students implement them.

 Students are then required to only use this "libft" library when coding C projects at 42.